ghaskins/riak_wiki/pages/Vector-clocks.md

 than "young_vclock" it is not pruned.
 If the entry is older than "old_vclock" than it is pruned.

-More aggressive vector clock pruning can be achieved by lowering the values of these four parameters.

 ## More Information

 Additional background information on vector clocks: